tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 Each week, in my weekly planning, I take time to scan each of my list categories to see if there is anything urgent I need to get done... this week.
 By taking the time to go through each list during my weekly planning, I'm giving myself the peace and assurance that I won't miss anything critical while not forcing myself to scan *all* lists every single morning.

 ## Resources

+Here are some of my absolute favorite books that have shaped how I see things like habits, productivity, goals, accountability and fulfillment:

+- How Will You Measure Your Life - Clayton M. Christensen
+- Atomic Habits - James Clear
+- The Productivity Project - Chris Bailey
+- Grit: The Power of Passion and Perserverance - Angela Duckworth
+- Algorithms to Live By - Tom Griffiths
+- Essentialism - Greg McKeown
+- Hyperfocus - Chris Bailey
+- The 5 AM Club - Robin Sharma
+- Designing Your Life - Dave Evans
+- Getting Things Done - David Allen
+- The Power to Get Things Done (Whether You Like It or Not) - Chris Cooper

 ## Conclusion